Highfields, Leicester: Post-War Highfields

 After the war the area became less desirable as the trend towards suburban living encouraged many residents to move out to the outskirts of the city.
 The area became characterised by lodging houses and poor quality rented accommodation and this attracted a succession of migrants to make their homes in the area.
 In the post-war period these incomers were largely Irish migrants.
 The post-war period also saw the migration of ex-servicemen and workers from the Caribbean to the area.

 The post-war period also saw the first South Asian migrants moving to the area.
-This first wave of South Asian migrants who came directly were Punjabi and Gujarati in response to the demand for unskilled labour during the post war economic boom.
+This first wave of South Asian migrants who came directly were Pakistani, Punjabi and Gujarati in response to the demand for unskilled labour during the post war economic boom.
 Most of these migrants were men from rural areas where unemployment levels were high.
 Upon arrival in Leicester they formed a tight-knit community and in order to maximise their ability to save, these groups established lodging houses in the Highfields area of Leicester.